anonymous-rubick/ms-tcn-bilinear/README.md

     sh script_run_trainval.sh 50salads RPGaussian 0.7 70

-To reproduce Tab.2 in our manuscript without checkpoints, one needs to download our checkpoints, and save them into the __model__ folder.
+To reproduce Tab.2 in our manuscript without checkpoints, one needs to download our checkpoints, and save them into the __models__ folder.
 Then, one can run the following to perform inference.

     sh script_run_val.sh 50salads RPGaussian 0.7 70